cedarcode/devise-webauthn/README.md

 rails generate devise:webauthn:views -v passkeys
 ```

+### Helper methods
-You can also use the helper methods provided by Devise::Webauthn in your views:
+Devise::Webauthn provides helpers that can be used in your views:

 To add a button for logging in with passkeys:
 ```erb